 Undergraduate Students

 MIT believes the best education occurs when students are self-motivated and engaged participants in a dynamic community of learners.
-Moreover, learning must take place in an environment where students can not only find support for their academic success but can also attend to their well-being and cultivate their personal and intellectual growth.
+Moreover, learning must take place in an environment where students cannot only find support for their academic success but can also attend to their well-being and cultivate their personal and intellectual growth.
+To that end, MIT’s Undergraduate Advising Center strives to help every undergraduate student reach their full potential with individualized, holistic advising, from matriculation to graduation.

 One of the hallmarks of an MIT undergraduate education is the combination of rigorous academics with a “learning-by-doing” approach.
 MIT’s rich experiential learning ecosystem enables students to pursue a wide variety of educational opportunities in such areas as research, public service and social impact, and entrepreneurship, to name a few.